altifuse/message-crypto/README.md

   - ~~What to use as IV?
 Randomly generate an IV for each new message and store it~~ Since a new encryption key is used for each message, there is no need for an IV; nonetheless, it is used
   - ~~How to actually handle the encryption/decryption?~~ Spring Security has this covered, but it needs [Oracle JCE](https://stackoverflow.com/questions/6481627/java-security-illegal-key-size-or-default-parameters/6481658#6481658) for the app to run because of JRE limitations
 - ~~How to prevent SQL injections/XSS?~~ Parameterized queries for SQL and input sanitization, such as HTML escaping.
   - With the Spring Boot JPA implementation, the simple database access this application needs doesn't need custom queries.
-Furthermore, only the username needs to be filtered to protect against SQL injections, since all other fields are encrypted in the back-end.
+Because of this, there is no need to worry about SQL injections.
+  - About XSS: Thymeleaf already HTML escapes all output unless it's in a `th:utext` (unescaped) field.